Jona Willem te Water: The French period

 The French period led to the establishment of the Batavian Republic in January 1795.
 As an Orangist, Jona carefully stayed away from politics, and kept his office at the university.
 In 1796 he donated his portrait by Nicolas-Joseph Delin to the university.
 In 1800-1801 Jona became rector of the university for a second term.

 On 12 January 1807 the Leiden gunpowder disaster took place.
 A barge with 17,760 kg of gunpowder exploded in the center of Leiden.
 The Te Waters were unharmed, but their house suffered 1,199 guilders of damage.
 A famous (but unproven) anecdote is that Jona's almost completely deaf wife finally heard something, and said: 'Did you say something Te Water?'.

 Jona participated in multiple government commissions that aimed to modernize the structure of the church, and to merge it with other Protestant churches.
 In these commissions he tried to preserve the doctrine of the Reformed Church and its basic organization.

+In 1808 he was elected a member of the Royal Institute.

 Retirement

 In August 1815 a law came into effect that retired all professors on their 70th birthday, while keeping their salary.
 Jona was 75 at the time, and therefore the university declared in November 1815 that Jona had become an emeritus in 1810, and was not entitled to the 25% pay rise that the same law granted after 30 years of teaching.
 In 1816 Jona also retired as minister in Leiden.

 Jona considered his forced retirement as a disgrace.
 Nevertheless, Jona continued to teach till he was 80.
 In 1821 he got a gratification of 700 guilders, i.e. 25 % of his salary.
-In 1817 there was some consolation when Jan Hendrik van Kinsbergen ordered Charles Howard Hodges to paint the portraits of the four oldest members of the Royal Netherlands Academy of Arts and Sciences.
+In 1817 there was some consolation when Jan Hendrik van Kinsbergen ordered Charles Howard Hodges to paint the portraits of the four oldest members of the Royal Institute.
 The old Jona sat for the portrait, and this now hangs in the Trippenhuis in Amsterdam.